Susan G. Komen® Customized Cash Rewards Visa Credit Card

 - No Quarterly Categories or Manual Activation.
 The Susan G. Komen Credit Card’s spending categories are set in stone.
 You never have to worry about keeping track of rotating categories or manually activating new categories when they come online.
-On the other hand, both Chase Freedom and Discover it require you to manually activate their rotating categories.
+On the other hand, both the Chase Freedom Flex Credit Card and Discover it 5% card require you to manually activate their rotating categories.
 That’s a potential headache for busy cardholders.

-- Caps on Gas and Grocery Rewards.
-The Susan G. Komen Credit Card caps its gas and grocery benefits – you only earn the respective 2% and 3% cash back rates on your first $2,500 in combined category spending.
-If you spend more than $2,500 per quarter in these two categories combined, consider a more generous grocery or gas credit card, such as PenFed Platinum Cash Rewards Credit Card (which pays an unlimited 5% back at the pump) or American Express Blue Cash Preferred (which charges a $75 annual fee, but pays 3% back at gas stations and 6% back at supermarkets).
+- Caps on Earnings in the 2% and 3% Rewards Categories.
+The Susan G. Komen Credit Card caps potential cash-back earnings in the 2% and 3% spending categories.
+You can only earn bonus cash in these categories on your first $2,500 in combined category spending each quarter.
+If you spend more than $2,500 per quarter in these tiers combined, consider a more generous grocery or gas credit card, such as PenFed Platinum Cash Rewards Credit Card (which pays an unlimited 5% back at the pump) or American Express Blue Cash Preferred (which pays 3% back at gas stations and 6% back at supermarkets).

 - Charges a Foreign Transaction Fee.
-This card comes with a 3% foreign transaction fee – a real bummer if you travel internationally with any frequency.
+This card comes with a 3% foreign transaction fee.
+That’s a real bummer if you travel internationally with any frequency.
 Discover it and Capital One Quicksilver both lack foreign transaction fees.

 - Has a Penalty APR.
-The Susan G. Komen Card has a 29.99% penalty APR.
+The Susan G. Komen card charges penalty interest.
 That’s a big problem for people who occasionally miss their statement due dates, as Bank of America reserves the right to impose penalty interest indefinitely after missed payments.
 Chase Freedom and Discover it both eschew penalty interest.

 It’s not always easy to find the right charities.
 To attract donations and grants, charities need to demonstrate that they’re responsible stewards of their donors’ funds, and that their leaders have a clear vision for the future.
 Poring through multiple charities’ financial statements, or even summary reports produced by third-party watchdogs, can be time-consuming and confusing even for informed laypeople.